eriksank/rpc-websocket/README.md

 <a name="whatiswrongwithajax?"></a>

 ### 8.1\.
 What is wrong with ajax?
-With half of the internet nowadays hanging together through ajax, it is easy to forget that ajax is just a hack in which we reuse the http protocol to do something that it wasn't designed to do.
-It is not particularly suitable as an RPC mechanism, but since ajax is all we had until recently, that is indeed what we used to build half of the existing internet.
+With nowadays half of the internet hanging together with ajax, it is easy to forget that ajax is just a hack in which we reuse the http protocol to do something that it wasn't designed for.
+Ajax is not particularly suitable as an RPC mechanism.
+But then again, since ajax was the only RPC-like mechanism that the browsers supported until recently, ajax is indeed what we have used to build half of the existing internet.

 <a name="whatiswrongwithjson-rpc?"></a>